The Bankrate promise

 Is a bank statement mortgage right for you?

-A bank statement loan might be to your advantage if your tax returns don’t adequately reflect your income.
+A bank statement mortgage loan might be to your advantage if your tax returns don’t adequately reflect your income.
 The fact is, however, many self-employed workers are eligible for other, more traditional types of mortgages, even with inconsistent income.
 Given that bank statement loans have considerable downsides, it’s crucial to carefully consider all options.

 “No one should ever get a bank statement loan if you actually have the income that qualifies for a traditional loan,” says Seibel.